con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > grags pa bkra shis snyan grags dge/ /
 >> 	90d grags pa] em.; grags pa'i VM

-Virtued, knower of virtues, Dharma knower,
+With virtues, knowing virtues, knowing Dharma,
 Auspicious, source of all auspiciousness,
-Most auspicious of all that's auspicious,
+Of all auspicious things the most auspicious,
-Great splendour, glory, good, and fine fortune; (90)
+Great splendour, glory, good, most prosperous, (90)

 * 90b: The Kangyur translation reads *rab zhi*, which may have arisen from the reading (or misreading) *praśānta*.
 The ancient translation has understood *praśasta* in the sense of 'auspicious', but it can also mean 'lauded' etc.
 * 90c: Davidson appears to interpret (incorrectly) *māṅgalya* as meaning 'auspiciousness'; it is, as VV shows, and adjective.
 He also translates śubha as 'goodness', while it too should probably be an adjective.